The-Flying-Dev/App_18/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A Currency Converter console app.
-In this program the uses chooses to convert British Pounds to Euros or vice versa.
+In this program the user chooses to convert British Pounds to Euros or vice versa.
 The following topics are covered: `User Input`, `Floats`, `ToString Formatting` and `Conditional Statements`.